TestCentricity/testcentricity_mobile/README.md

 to invoking Cucumber to run your features/scenarios on locally hosted iOS or Android simulators or physical devices.
 Refer to [**section 8.2.3 (Starting and Stopping Appium Server)**](#starting-and-stopping-appium-server) below.

+⚠️ If you are running locally hosted mobile tests on iOS or Android simulators or devices using version 1.x of the Appium server, the `APPIUM_SERVER_VERSION` environment variable must be set to `1` in order to ensure that the correct Appium server endpoint is used.

 #### Connecting to Locally Hosted iOS Simulators or Physical Devices

 You can run your automated tests on locally hosted iOS simulators or physically connected devices using Appium and XCode